siongui/userpages/content/articles/2015/02/20/jsonp-on-google-app-engine-python%en.rst

 If you want to use JSONP with anonymous callback function, see [4]_.

+If you want to use JSONP with object instance function as callback function, see [5]_.

 Tested on: ``Ubuntu Linux 14.10``, ``Google App Engine Python SDK 1.9.18``